-Community Wellbeing Outcome: Resilient Infrastructure Focus Area Response Starting from the ground up is the way to go.
-New works and engaging in the community would get you so far, but the sustainability of those projects have far reaching affects for everyday life and people.
-It also aligns with sustainable mare resources.
+Community Wellbeing Outcome: Resilient Infrastructure

+Focus Area Response Apply Best Practice Starting from the ground up is the way to go.
+New works and engaging in the community would get you so far, but the longevity and sustainability of those projects have far reaching affects for everyday life and people.
+It also aligns with sustainable management of resources.